farshadabdulazeez/Django-deployment-procedure/README.md

-Deploy Django Application using gunicorn & Nginx in Production on AWS Ubuntu server
+# Deploy Django Application on AWS Ubuntu Server

-This repository provides a streamlined deployment procedure for hosting Django applications in a production environment using Gunicorn and Nginx on an AWS Ubuntu server.
-Ensuring a robust and scalable setup, the deployment process is designed to simplify the deployment of your Django web application, optimizing it for production-level performance.
-Follow the steps outlined here to efficiently deploy and run your Django project on AWS, utilizing industry-standard tools and best practices for a secure and reliable production environment.
+This repository provides a comprehensive guide to deploy a Django application on an AWS Ubuntu server using Gunicorn and Nginx.
+Ensure a robust and scalable setup for your web application with these steps:

+1. **Update Packages and Install Tools:** Keep your system up-to-date and install essential tools for the deployment process.

+2. **Database Setup with PostgreSQL:** Connect to PostgreSQL, create a database, and set up a user with the necessary privileges.

+3. **Virtual Environment and Dependencies:** Create a virtual environment, install dependencies, and clone your Django project from GitHub.

+4. **Django and Gunicorn Configuration:** Configure your Django project settings and set up Gunicorn for serving the application.

+5. **Nginx as a Reverse Proxy:** Configure Nginx to act as a reverse proxy for Gunicorn, enhancing performance and security.

+6. **Firewall and Security Rules:** Remove unnecessary firewall rules and allow Nginx to control incoming traffic.

+Follow these steps to deploy your Django application seamlessly on AWS, optimizing it for a production environment.